cailyn-baksh/cmlc/README.md

  -v (--verbose)     : Display verbose output (default: false)
 ```

+## Documentation

+Documentation for CMLC and the CedarML format is available at <https://cailyn-baksh.github.io/cmlc/>.

 ## CedarML

 A RELAX NG schema for CedarML can be found at `res/cedarml.rnc`.